-- Under the Company's share repurchase program, as approved by our Board of Directors in January of 2011, we may, from time to time, repurchase shares of our common stock, solely through open market purchases effected through a broker dealer at prevailing market prices, based on a variety of factors such as price, corporate trading policy requirements and overall market conditions.
+- After the close of business on December 31, 2018, we completed an asset purchase of Bennett, a privately held automotive parts supplier operating 33 stores and a warehouse in Florida.
+These stores were not operated by the Company in 2018 and were therefore not included in our 2018 store count.
+Beginning January 1, 2019, the operations of the acquired Bennett locations were included in the Company's store count, consolidated financial statements and results of operations.
+During the year ended December 31, 2019, the Company merged 13 of these acquired Bennett stores into existing O'Reilly locations and rebranded the remaining 20 Bennett stores as O'Reilly stores. - Under the Company's share repurchase program, as approved by our Board of Directors in January of 2011, we may, from time to time, repurchase shares of our common stock, solely through open market purchases effected through a broker dealer at prevailing market prices, based on a variety of factors such as price, corporate trading policy requirements and overall market conditions.
 Our Board of Directors may increase or otherwise modify, renew, suspend or terminate the share repurchase program at any time, without prior notice.
-As announced on February 7, 2018, and November 13, 2018, our Board of Directors each time approved a resolution to increase the authorization amount under our share repurchase program by an additional \$1.00 billion, resulting in a cumulative authorization amount of \$11.75 billion.
-Each additional authorization is effective for a three-year period, beginning on its respective announcement date.
-As of February 27, 2019, we had repurchased approximately 73.1 million shares of our common stock at an aggregate cost of \$11.02 billion under this program. - On May 17, 2018, we issued \$500 million aggregate principal amount of unsecured 4.350% Senior Notes due 2028 ("4.350% Senior Notes due 2028") at a price to the public of 99.732% of their face value with UMB Bank, N.A. as trustee.
-Interest on the 4.350% Senior Notes due 2028 is payable on June 1 and December 1 of each year, which began on December 1, 2018, and is computed on the basis of a 360-day year.
+As announced on May 31, 2019, and February 5, 2020, our Board of Directors approved a resolution each time to increase the authorization amount under our share repurchase program by an additional \$1.00 billion, resulting in a cumulative authorization amount of \$13.75 billion.
+Each additional authorization is effective for a

-• After the close of business on December 31, 2018, we completed an asset purchase of Bennett Auto Supply, Inc. ("Bennett"), a privately held automotive parts supplier.
-The asset purchase included 33 stores that were not included in the Company's 2018 store count and were not operated by the Company in 2018, and a warehouse located in southern Florida.
+- three-year period, beginning on its respective announcement date.
+As of February 28, 2020, we had repurchased approximately 77.1 million shares of our common stock at an aggregate cost of \$12.54 billion under this program. - On May 20, 2019, we issued \$500 million aggregate principal amount of unsecured 3.900% Senior Notes due 2029 ("3.900% Senior Notes due 2029") at a price to the public of 99.991% of their face value with U.S. Bank National Association ("U.S. Bank") as trustee.
+Interest on the 3.900% Senior Notes due 2029 is payable on June 1 and December 1 of each year, which began on December 1, 2019, and is computed on the basis of a 360-day year. - After the close of business on November 29, 2019, we completed the acquisition of Mayasa, a specialty retailer of automotive aftermarket parts headquartered in Guadalajara, Jalisco, Mexico pursuant to a stock purchase agreement.
+At the time of the acquisition, Mayasa operated six distribution centers, 21 Orma Autopartes stores and served over 2,000 independent jobber locations in 28 Mexican states.
+The results of Mayasa's operations have been included in the Company's consolidated financial statements and results of operations beginning from the date of acquisition.
+Pro forma results of operations related to the acquisition of Mayasa are not presented as Mayasa's results are not material to the Company's results of operations.